Towards Optimal Compression: Joint Pruning and Quantization: Methodology

 First, the distance $g$ is discretized, and FIT is used for numerical approximation:

-where the set of actions $\{a_i\}$ defines both the path through compression space, as well as the final compression configuration.
-However, choosing greedily, to minimise each candidate models contribution to $\hat{g}$, does not provide good solutions.
-More precisely, this results in improper scheduling of quantization and pruning steps, and hence, less optimal configurations.
+Where the set of actions $\{a_i\}$ defines both the path through the compression space, as well as the final compression configuration.
+However, choosing greedily, to minimize each candidate model's contribution to $\hat{g}$, does not provide optimal solutions.
+More precisely, this results in improper scheduling of quantization and pruning steps, and hence, sub-optimal configurations.

-To alleviate this issue, inspired by A* and other informed search algorithms, we construct two search heuristics.
-One defines the distance of the path from the starting model to the candidate model $\hat{g}$ (as above), and the other estimates the minimum distance of the candidate model to the final compressed model $\hat{f}$.
+To alleviate this issue, inspired by the A* search algorithm and other informed search algorithms \cite{DBLP:books/aw/RN2020}, we construct two search heuristics.
+One defines the distance of the path from the starting model to the candidate model $\hat{g}$ (as above), and the other estimates the minimum distance between the candidate model and the final compressed model $\hat{f}$.
 The latter is more challenging to define, as we do not know the final configuration, only the compression constraints to which $\theta_{c}$ must adhere.
 Instead, we choose to uniformly apply these constraints and use the current model to estimate the final distance:

-where $|\alpha_{i} - \alpha|$ denotes the difference between the current compression, and the desired constraint.
+Where $|\alpha_{i} - \alpha|$ denotes the difference between the current compression and the required constraint.
 As we move closer to the final compression configuration, the empirical FIT estimation improves, as does $\hat{f}$.
-However, this remains a large approximation, and as such, we include an additional balancing parameter $\lambda$ such that actions are chosen greedily w.r.t. $\hat{g} + \lambda\hat{f}$.
+However, this remains a large approximation, and as such, we include an additional balancing parameter $\lambda$ such that actions are chosen greedily w.r.t. $\hat{g} + \lambda\hat{f}$ (chosen to be $0.5$).

-Empirically, we find that $\lambda = 0.5$ works well across various datasets and models.
-If $\hat{f}$ is not included, path planning fails to balance/interleave quantization and pruning, leading to less optimal compression configurations.
+If $\hat{f}$ is not included, path planning fails to balance quantization and pruning, leading to sub-optimal compression configurations.
 We include pseudocode for FITCompress implementation in Algorithm~\ref{alg:fitcompress}.